 - o When an NFC-enabled device (6LN) is directly connected to a 6LBR, an NFC 6LN MUST register its address with the 6LBR by sending a Neighbor Solicitation (NS) message with the Address Registration Option (ARO) and process the Neighbor Advertisement (NA) accordingly.
-In addition, if DHCPv6 is used to assign an address, Duplicate Address Detection (DAD) MAY not be required. - o When two or more NFC 6LNs meet, there MAY be two cases.
-One is that they meet with multi-hop connections, and the other is that they meet within a sigle hop range (e.g., isolated network).
+In addition, if DHCPv6 is used to assign an address, Duplicate Address Detection (DAD) is not necessary. - o When two or more NFC 6LNs(or 6LRs) meet, there are two cases.
+One is that three or more NFC devices are linked with multi-hop connections, and the other is that they meet within a single hop range (e.g., isolated network).
 In a case of multi-hops, all of 6LNs, which have two or more connections with different neighbors, MAY be a router for 6LR/6LBR.
 In a case that they meet within a single hop and they have the same properties, any of them can be a router.
-Unless they are the same (e.g., different MTU, level of remaining energy, connectivity, etc.), a performance-outstanding device can become a router.
-Also, they MAY deliver their own information (e.g., MTU and energy level, etc.) to neighbors with NFC LLCP protocols during connection initialization.
+When the NFC nodes are not of uniform category (e.g., different MTU, level of remaining energy, connectivity, etc.), a performance-outstanding device can become a router.
+Also, they MUST deliver their MTU information to neighbors with NFC LLCP protocols during connection initialization.
+The router MAY also communicate other capabilities which is out of scope of this document.

-o For sending Router Solicitations and processing Router Advertisements, the NFC 6LNs MUST follow Sections $\underline{5.3}$ and $\underline{5.4}$ of RFC 6775.
+- o For sending Router Solicitations and processing Router Advertisements, the NFC 6LNs MUST follow Sections 5.3 and 5.4 of [RFC6775]. - o When a NFC device becomes a 6LR or a 6LBR, the NFC device MUST follow Section 6 and 7 of [RFC6775].